Nuruzzaman Biswas

-Nuruzzaman Biswas is a Bangladeshi politician and a Jatiya Sangsad member-elect of Pabna-4 constituency.
+Nuruzzaman Biswas (born 30 October 1948) is a Bangladeshi politician and a Jatiya Sangsad member-elect of Pabna-4 constituency.

+Early life

+Biswas born on 30 October 1948 to a Bengali family of Muslim Biswases in the village of Baraichara in Pabna District, East Bengal.
+He was the son of Khurshid Ali Biswas.
+He completed fifth grade from Baraichara Primary School in 1959, and then enrolled at the Sanra Marwari School in Ishwardi.

 Career

 In 2020, Nuruzzaman Biswas elected as a member of parliament by election in Pabna-4 constituency.
 He wins by 2,39,924 votes of this election.

 The Jatiya Sangsad seat for Pabna-4 constituency fell vacant after former Awami League MP Shamsur Rahman Sherif died on 2 April 2020, so the by-election was held on 26 September.
 Biswas is also the current chairman of Ishwardi Upazila and vice-president of the Pabna zila Awami League.